-SPED 524 (3-3-0) Working with Parent s and Families of Handicapped Children: A study of theories and practices related to parent/family involvement in the education of the handicapped.
+SPED 524 (3-3-0) Working with Parents/Family of Handicapped Child: A study of theories and practices related to parent/family involvement in the education of the handicapped.

-SPED 528 (3-3-0) Mainstreaming the Exceptional Child: A study of the theory, history, and practices associated with mainstreaming exceptional children, with emphasis on efforts toward overcoming problems related to educating exceptional children in a regular classroom setting.
+SPED 528 (3-3-0) Mainstream the Exceptional Child: A study of the theory, history, and practices associated with mainstreaming exceptional children, with emphasis on efforts toward overcoming problems related to educating exceptional children in a regular classroom setting.